The Reason Behind Our Stress-Reliever Frogs

 July 28, 2021

-Envirologic will be reviving our booth at both conferences, along with a longstanding Envirologic booth staple — our stress-reliever frogs.
+Envirologic is reviving our booth at conferences, along with a longstanding Envirologic booth staple — our stress-reliever frogs.
 For anyone who has previously visited our booth, you’ve probably been given one of these frogs.
 Sure, they’re cute desk decor and effective stress-reliever balls, but what do they have to do with the services Envirologic provides?
 At first glance, the connection might not be obvious.
 So why frogs?

 Like most amphibians, frogs have thin, permeable skin that allows gases to pass through so they can breathe.
 Toxins can also be easily absorbed through their skin, which can result in illness or death.
 Frogs’ sensitivity to toxins makes them an ideal indicator species, meaning scientists can measure how healthy an ecosystem is by tracking the number of frogs present — the more frogs, the fewer harmful pollutants in the surrounding environment.

 Frogs also perform fundamental conservation roles within their ecosystems.
 “They eat tons and tons of mosquitos and other pests and kind of keep those at bay,” said Ruth Marcec, Director of the National Amphibian Conversation Center at the Detroit Zoo.
 “They [amphibians] are important for water quality, especially tadpoles and larval salamanders.
 They, through what they eat and how they grow, help keep our water clean.”